 Haryana govt orders colleges, universities to remain shut till Jul 31

 The Haryana government on Wednesday ordered that colleges and universities in the state will continue to remain closed till July 31 as per Unlock 2.0 guidelines issued by the Centre.
-The government also announced summer vacation in schools from July 1 to July 26 for teaching and administrative staff who had been attending schools, even though no regular classes were being held in view of the COVID-19 pandemic.
+It also announced summer vacation in all government and private schools from July 1 to July 26 for teaching and administrative staff who had been attending schools, even though no regular classes were being held in view of the COVID-19 pandemic.

+“Subsequently, from July 27, 2020, the school will reopen for teachers and non-academic staff only, and students will not attend schools,” Education Minister Kanwar Pal said.
+The Union Home Ministry will issue necessary guidelines on allowing students to attend schools after reopening as per the circumstances prevailing then, he said.

 All vice-chancellors have been asked to hold consultations with various stakeholders regarding reopening of higher educational institutions and submit their recommendations to the government within the next 10 days, as per the order.
 All colleges, universities and schools in Haryana have remained shut after a coronavirus lockdown was imposed in March.
-Meanwhile, according to the Directorate of School Education, summer vacation has been declared from July 1 to July 26 in all schools of the state.
-The schools will reopen on July 27, according to the DoE directives, but an official said and decision on resuming regular classes will be taken only when the government takes a decision in this regard, said an official.
+Education Minister Pal also said that during the summer vacation in schools, the ‘Chief Minister's Distance Education Programme’ will continue to function.
+He said that all school heads and other officers appointed for supervision will prepare a report and present to the directorate..

 - READ MORE ON: